top of page

 Find out more about getting involved in the study

-Father with experience of imprisonment...
+Father with experience of imprisonment

 We are keen to speak with people who have lived experience of being in prison as young father (aged 18-25 years).
 You might be recently released from prison or released a while ago so a bit older.
-As long as you were a young father when in prison, we want to hear from you.
+As long as you were a young father in prison, we want to hear from you.

-Family member or friend of a young father in prison...
+Family member or friend of a young father in prison

-Work professionally with young people in prison...
+Work professionally with young adults in prison

 bottom of page